A Thousand Dead By Spring Next Year?

 To use Northern Ireland as an example once again, look at how fatalities caused by The Troubles broke down by age:

 In fact, the most common profile of a fatality during The Troubles was a 19-year-old male.
 Past age 21, deaths fall off a cliff.
 Past around age 28, the number of deaths declines even more, highlighting just how much armed conflict really is fueled by young people.
 In order to have lots of young people, you need a young population overall.
 Check me if I’m wrong, as I have not since watched the video, but I believe KaiserBauch noted that the median age of Northern Ireland’s population at the start of The Troubles was in the late-20s.
 Today, it’s now 40.
-It’s not inaccurate to say The Trouble burned itself out.
+It’s not inaccurate to say the conflagration burned itself out.

 Remember: The Troubles was a low-intensity conflict, not a full-blown civil war.
 If even a low-intensity conflict requires disproportionately large numbers of young men in order to fuel, what does that say about the prospect of such a conflict occurring in America, where the median age is already close to 40?